The Board

 Director

-Selwyn J. Hicks graduated from the University of Windsor with both a degree in Law (2000) and MBA (2002), Selwyn was called to the Bar in 2003.
-Following graduation, Selwyn worked in the Legal department at the Children’s Aid Society in Windsor and at a boutique Toronto law firm specializing in international business law and intellectual property.
+SELWYN J. HICKS graduated from the University of Windsor with both a degree in Law (2000) and MBA (2002), Selwyn was called to the Bar in 2003.
+Following graduation, Selwyn worked in the Legal department at the Children's Aid Society in Windsor and at a boutique Toronto law firm specializing in international business law and intellectual property.
 A partner at Hicks & Hicks in Hanover, Selwyn practices primarily in the areas of real estate and wills/estate planning.
-A lover of politics, Selwyn was elected to Hanover Council in 2006 where he served two terms as a Councillor and a further two terms as Deputy Mayor.
+A lover of politics, Selwyn was elected to Hanover Council in 2006 where he served two terms as a Counselor and a further two terms as Deputy Mayor.
 In 2019, Selwyn was elected Warden of the County of Grey and served three terms in that role.
 He is the first visible minority person to hold that position.
 In 2017, Selwyn was appointed by Minister Coteau to serve on a working group to implement the new Child, Youth & Family Services Act, 2017.
 Selwyn has served on boards and committees over the years.
 He also played an instrumental role in establishing a gymnastics program in the town of Hanover.
 In 1992, Selwyn was announced Citizen of the Year for Metropolitan Toronto.
 He also received a Canada 125 medallion and a Lincoln Alexander distinguished service award.
 Recently, Selwyn received the Law Society of Ontario 2023 Lincoln Alexander Award for long-standing public service.

 Rick Hill Wiarton